Agricultural Boilers & Heaters

 Particulate Matter Tests

-In accordance with the AEM Code, any biomass-fueled boiler or heater that has an output greater than 1.0 MW or its capacity increased by more than 25 percent, must be tested as indicated in the B.C.
+In accordance with the AEM Code, emissions from any biomass-fuelled boiler or heater that has an output greater than 1.0 MW or its capacity increased by more than 25 percent, must be tested for particular matter as indicated in the B.C.
 Field Sampling Manual – PART B: Air and Air Emissions Testing (PDF) or the B.C.
 Environmental Laboratory Manual.

 How to Determine Boiler Output Capacity

 Boiler capacity information may be found on the boiler nameplate (the metal tag attached to the boiler) or requested from the boiler manufacturer.
 Only register boilers that are, or will be, in operating condition and are required for the heating season.
 Capacity values need to be reported in megawatts (MW) for registration.
 If the boiler capacity is not in MW, please use the following formulas for conversion to MW.

 - ________ Boiler BHP X 0.009803 = ________MW

 The boiler nameplate indicates an energy input of 400 BHP: